lerna-lite/lerna-lite/README.md

 ## About Lerna-Lite

-Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) since it only has a limited subset of Lerna's list of commands (which itself has 15 commands) and they are **all optional** in Lerna-Lite making its install footprint a lot smaller.
+Lerna-Lite differs from the original [Lerna](https://github.com/lerna/lerna) since it only has a limited subset of its original commands (which itself has 15 commands) and they are **all optional** in Lerna-Lite making its install footprint a lot smaller.
 Lerna was originally built as an all-in-one tool, however nowadays Workspaces are available in all package managers and the need for an all-in-one tool, which includes built-in workspaces functionalities (like `bootstrap`), is no longer needed.
 Lerna-Lite is built around this new reality and is only providing commands that package managers do not include.
 To summarize, Lerna-Lite is more modular than the original Lerna and you'll end up installing a lot less dependencies while also making it more versatile to use with other tools like TurboRepo, pnpm and others...

 Lerna-Lite assumes, and requires you to pre-setup your Workspace through your favorite package manager (npm, pnpm, yarn) that will take care of the symlinks.
 Lerna-Lite does **not include** the `bootstrap`, `add`, `create` neither `link` commands hence the need for you to properly setup your workspace prior to installing Lerna-Lite.